readyfor/storycapture/README.md

 ## Multiple PNGs from 1 story

-By default, storycap generates 1 screenshot image from 1 story.
+By default, storycapture generates 1 screenshot image from 1 story.
 Use `variants` if you want multiple PNGs(e.g. viewports, element's states variation, etc...) for 1 story.

 ### Basic usage